rpietro/planout_edx/planout_edx.md

 ### Application architecture

-Below we describe the original Open edX and Planout architectures, followed by the overall integration architecture.
+Below we describe the original Open edX and PlanOut architectures, followed by the overall integration architecture.

 #### Original Open edX
 Open edX's architecture is based on a group of modular components, including Studio (a Content Management System), Learning Management System, cs_comments_service <!-- Jacinto, o que é isso? --> in addition to the mysql and MongoDB CITE [OpenEdX Components](http://openedxdev.wordpress.com/openedx/architecture/openedx-architecture/).
 This architectural modularity allows for <!-- Jacinto, não está claro --> across different hosts, ultimately making the architecture highly scalable.
 This architecture can therefore improve response times, even with a high hit rate.